 “Wait for me here.
 I’ll be back in a few minutes.”
 Confused, he walked towards Espino and noticed that Conner also arrived in a Jeep at the China Beach gate.

 “Go back to your bunk at the Deployment Station,” Espino insisted to Duquel.
-Sarge Tabal will pick you up once your orders have cleared.”
+Tabal will pick you up once your orders have cleared.”

 “Why this chink girl working at China Beach?
 I here she curses and bad-mouths American strategy in Vietnam?”
 Espino demanded.